This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 A Legal Milestone

-Over the years of treating mesothelioma, there have also been developments in chemotherapy, with new drugs and combinations of drugs being discovered.
-The first uses of radiation to treat mesothelioma began in the 1950s.
-Today, multimodal treatment is the most common approach.
-This involves using one or more types of treatment to attack the cancer.
-Now, researchers are working on using nanoparticles to deliver genetic factors and chemotherapy drugs directly to mesothelioma tumors.
+Chemotherapy has also advanced over the years, adding new drugs and drug combinations.
+Radiation was first used to treat mesothelioma in the 1950s.
+Today, a multi-modal treatment approach, using one or more treatments to attack the cancer, is common.
+Researchers are even working on nanoparticles to deliver genetic factors and chemotherapy drugs directly to mesothelioma tumors.